AlanLuSun/AlanLuSun.github.io/_publications/2022-06-12-few-shot-keypoint-detection.md

 title: "Few-shot Keypoint Detection with Uncertainty Learning for Unseen Species"
 collection: publications
 permalink: /publication/2022-06-12-few-shot-keypoint-detection/
-excerpt: '> *>IEEE/CVF Conference on Computer Vision and Pattern Recognition*<br>*>**Changsheng Lu**, Piotr Koniusz*<br>>Detecting the marking characters of industrial metal parts remains challenging due to low visual contrast, uneven illumination, corroded surfaces, and cluttered background of metal part images.
-In this paper, we propose a refined feature-attentive network (RFN) to solve the inaccurate localization problem.'
+excerpt: '> *>IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2022)*<br>*>**Changsheng Lu**, Piotr Koniusz*<br>>Current non-rigid object keypoint detectors perform well on a chosen kind of species and body parts, and require a large amount of labelled keypoints for training.
+Moreover, their heatmaps, tailored to specific body parts, cannot recognize novel keypoints (keypoints not labelled for training) on unseen species.
+In this paper, we propose a versatile Few-shot Keypoint Detection (FSKD) pipeline which could not only detect base keypoints but also the novel keypoints for unseen species.'
 date: 2022-02-23
 venue: '--'
 #paperurl: 'https://ieeexplore.ieee.org/document/8296246/'